-- To date, we have not completed any clinical trials required for the approval of any of our antibody candidates.
-Although we are conducting ongoing clinical trials for zenocutuzumab, MCLA-117, MCLA-158, and MCLA-145, and are conducting pre-clinical studies for other antibody candidates, we may experience delays in our ongoing clinical trials and we do not know whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
-Clinical trials can be delayed, suspended, or terminated for a variety of reasons, including the following: delays in or failure to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delays in or failure to recruit suitable patients to participate in a trial; - delays in establishing the appropriate dose and schedule for antibody candidates in clinical trials; - the difficulty in identifying the sub-populations that we are trying to treat in a particular trial, which may delay enrollment and reduce the power of a clinical trial to detect statistically significant results; - lower than anticipated retention rates of patients in clinical trials; - failure to have patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - investigator-sponsored studies of our product candidates, including expanded access protocols, may identify safety or efficacy concerns associated with our antibody candidates, or otherwise negatively affect patient enrollment in our ongoing and planned clinical trials; - adding new clinical trial sites; - safety or tolerability concerns could cause us or our collaborators or regulatory authorities, as applicable, to suspend or terminate a trial if we or our collaborators or regulatory authorities, find that the participants are being exposed to unacceptable health risks; - failure to observe a meaningful clinical benefit;
+To date, we have not completed any clinical trials required for the approval of any of our antibody candidates.
+Although we are conducting ongoing clinical trials for zenocutuzumab, MCLA-158, MCLA-145, and MCLA-129, and concluding our work on the Phase I clinical trial of MCLA-117 and preclinical studies for other antibody candidates, we may experience delays in our ongoing clinical trials and we do not know whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
+Clinical trials can be delayed, suspended, or terminated for a variety of reasons, including the following:

+delays in or failure to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites;

-- delays in or failure to obtain regulatory approval or authorizations to commence a trial; - delays in or failure to obtain institutional review board (IRB) approval at each site; - our third-party research contractors failing to comply with regulatory requirements or applicable law, or to meet their contractual obligations to us in a timely manner, or at all; - changes in regulatory requirements, policies and guidelines; - manufacturing sufficient quantities of antibody candidate for use in clinical trials; - the quality or stability of an antibody candidate falling below acceptable standards; - changes in the treatment landscape for our target indications that may make our antibody candidates no longer relevant; - third party actions claiming infringement by our antibody candidates in clinical trials outside of the United States and obtaining injunctions interfering with our progress; and - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires, epidemics or public health emergencies and U.S. or non-U.S. governmental actions or restrictions related thereto.
+- delays in or failure to recruit suitable patients to participate in a trial; - delays in or failure to establish the appropriate dose and schedule for antibody candidates in clinical trials: - the difficulty in identifying the sub-populations that we are trying to treat in a particular trial, which may delay enrollment and reduce the power of a clinical trial to detect statistically significant results; - lower than anticipated retention rates of patients in clinical trials; - failure to have patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - investigator-sponsored studies of our product candidates, including expanded access protocols, may identify safety or efficacy concerns associated with our antibody candidates, or otherwise negatively affect patient enrollment in our ongoing and planned clinical trials; - adding new clinical trial sites; - safety or tolerability concerns could cause us or our collaborators or regulatory authorities, as applicable, to suspend or terminate a trial if we or our collaborators or regulatory authorities, find that the participants are being exposed to unacceptable health risks; - failure to observe a meaningful clinical benefit; - delays in or failure to obtain regulatory approval or authorizations to commence a trial; - delays in or failure to obtain institutional review board (IRB) or Ethics Committee approval at each site; - our third-party research contractors failing to comply with regulatory requirements or applicable law, or to meet their contractual obligations to us in a timely manner, or at all; - changes in regulatory requirements, policies and guidelines; - manufacturing sufficient quantities of antibody candidate for use in clinical trials; - the quality or stability of an antibody candidate falling below acceptable standards; - changes in the treatment landscape for our target indications that may make our antibody candidates no longer relevant; - third party actions claiming infringement by our antibody candidates in clinical trials outside of the United States and obtaining injunctions interfering with our progress; and - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires, epidemics or public health emergencies and U.S. or non-U.S. governmental actions or restrictions related thereto.